Mother’s Day marketing campaigns are a great opportunity to generate new sales while also tapping into your customer retention strategy

 Conversion Rate Solutions To Include In Your Mother’s Day Marketing Campaigns

 When there’s more digital-footfall, it brings higher volumes of basket abandonment.
 It’s a natural trend for customers to abandon their items, but the key is to lure the customers back to their baskets using a range of tools, which can help to recover online sales.
+With increased traffic sites will often experience more browse abandonments, for example 43.8% of users will browse a product page and 14.5% of sessions will add an item to their cart.
+A key strategy to tempt customers back is using browse abandonment emails, which have over 50% higher CTR than traditional emails.

 Below we explore how to increase your conversion rates on Mother’s Day and maximise the ROI on your marketing campaigns: